nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 11. If you received a Copper Ore from a fishing chest on Spring 2, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from Clint later.
     - You should be able to purchase at least 400 Bait, and usually you can expect to receive more from fishing chests.
 The Bait should last all Spring.
     - Waiting to sell the fish until you have acquired the [Fisher](https://stardewvalleywiki.com/Fishing#Fishing_Skill) profession is not optimal.
-12. Empty the contents of the Chest and pick it up.
+12. Withdraw the contents of the Chest, break it, and pick it up.
-    - To pick up a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
+    - To break a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
 Your character will strike it repeatedly until it pops free.

 ### [Furnaces](https://stardewvalleywiki.com/Furnace)